GVishnudhasan/convin-be-task/README.md

 - **Expense Management**:
   - Split expenses using three methods: Equal, Exact, and Percentage.
   - Add, retrieve, and view individual or overall expenses.
-  - Ensure that percentages in the Percentage split method add up to 100%.
+  - Ensure that percentages in the Percentage split method add up to 100% and Exact split method adds upto total amount.
 - **Balance Sheet**:
   - Show individual expenses for each user.
   - Show overall expenses across all users.